Suggested Searches

 Read Full Post

-FLame Extinguishment Experiment (FLEX)-2 Operations: Flight Engineer (FE)-5 Wiseman removed the Combustion Integration Rack (CIR) alignment guides which isolate the rack and allow ground teams to conduct another FLEX-2 test point via ground commanding.
-Iso-octane was used for this test point.
-FLEX-2 uses small droplets of fuel to study the special burning characteristics of fire …
+FLame Extinguishment Experiment (FLEX)-2 Operations: Gerst removed the Combustion Integration Rack (CIR) alignment guides, which isolates the rack and allows ground teams to conduct another FLEX-2 test point via ground commanding.
+FLEX-2 uses small droplets of fuel to study the special burning characteristics of fire in space.
+The FLEX-2 experiment studies the rate and manner …

 Read Full Post